Description

 'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
 So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'

-• The average time in days below previous high water mark over 5 years of Minimum Volatility Portfolio is 57 days, which is lower, thus better compared to the benchmark SPY (119 days) in the same period.
+• Looking at the average time in days below previous high water mark of 57 days in the last 5 years of Minimum Volatility Portfolio, we see it is relatively lower, thus better in comparison to the benchmark SPY (119 days)

-• During the last 3 years, the average time in days below previous high water mark is 50 days, which is lower, thus better than the value of 89 days from the benchmark.
+• During the last 3 years, the average days below previous high is 39 days, which is lower, thus better than the value of 45 days from the benchmark.

 Performance (YTD)